-When a complaint is received, a written acknowledgement letter is sent to the complainant within five (5) business days of receipt.
-Superior then has 30 calendar days to resolve the complaint.
+When a complaint is received, a written acknowledgement letter is sent to the complainant within five Business Days of receipt.
+Superior then has 30 Days to resolve the complaint.
 The response to the complaint will be provided in writing in the form of a resolution letter.
 If the response is not satisfactory, a complaint appeal may be filed.